The Bio mechanics, of day to day moves

 If, despite all this you do trip up and go to fall, my personal advice, as well as the advice of many body workers ?
 Mind you, you follow this suggestion, at your own risk, and this one takes practice.
 Which is, to roll with the flow and just go ahead and go down in a controlled fall taking the impact on your side.
 You are better off to let yourself go down, than trying to catch yourself.
 The sudden stop and jerk, yanks your entire body.
 That sudden stop can do some seriously painful damage to your neck, hands, elbow and shoulder joints, back etc.

 The only exception to this is if you are on the stairs, or if there is hard furniture that you are going to land on if you let yourself go down.
 In which case, the yanked abused muscles and joints when you grab something to stop that fall, might be preferable to possible impact with things that will do you even more damage.
-But if it happens in open space ?
+But if it happens in open space?
 Then relax and fold to the ground.
 If you are going down and you know it don't tense up and resist it, as you will just hurt more.
-Practice this, and I mean that quite literally.
+Practice this, and I mean that very literally.

 Drop on the bed or other soft surface until you can fold and drop in a controlled fashion.
 This move is taught in all martial arts classes and we knew how to do it as small children perfectly.
 Kids can fall, get up, dust themselves off and keep going.
 Heck, they do it on purpose in their games.
 Why don't they get hurt very often?
 It's not just because they are young.
 It is because they don't tense up, as they are not yet afraid of falling.
 We need to remember this.